Vagahbond/docs/san.md

 ```

 ## Comments
-To note important information about any part of your code, comments comes very useful and are a necessity in programming languages.
+To note important information about any part of your code, comments come very useful and are a necessity in programming languages.

 In SAN, comments are the same as in most of the popular programming languages out there:
 ```rs